Proclamation of Rebellion: Implementation

-The Proclamation of Rebellion was drafted before Colonial Secretary Lord Dartmouth had been given a copy of the Second Continental Congress's Olive Branch Petition.
+The Proclamation of Rebellion was drafted before Colonial Secretary Lord Dartmouth had been given a copy of the Second Continental Congress's Olive Branch Petition written in July 1775.
 King George III, however, refused to receive the colonial petition, so the Proclamation of Rebellion of 23 August 1775 effectively served as the King's answer to it.

 On 27 October, North's Cabinet expanded on the proclamation in the Speech from the Throne read by King George III at the opening of Parliament.
 The King's speech insisted that rebellion was being fomented by a "desperate conspiracy" of leaders whose claims of allegiance to the King were insincere; what the rebels really wanted, he said, was to create an "independent empire".
 The speech indicated that King George intended to deal with the crisis with armed force and was even considering "friendly offers of foreign assistance" to suppress the rebellion without pitting Briton against Briton.
 A pro-American minority of members within Parliament at the time warned the government was driving the colonists towards independence, something many colonial leaders insisted they did not desire.

 American response

 The King's proclamation and the speech from the throne undermined moderates in Congress like John Dickinson, who had been arguing that the King would find a way to resolve the dispute between colonies and Parliament.
 Over the decade of gradually escalating tension between Parliament and the colonies over taxation and other issues, countless colonial petitions had expressed loyalty to the king and implored him to intervene on their behalf.
-Even the Olive Branch Petition written in July 1775 continued to blame Parliament and the "irksome variety of artifices practised by many of your Majesty's Ministers" for the troubles.
+Even the Olive Branch Petition continued to blame Parliament and the "irksome variety of artifices practised by many of your Majesty's Ministers" for the troubles.
 However, the Proclamation made it abundantly clear that George III was not inclined to act as a conciliator and never had been.

 On 6 December 1775, the Continental Congress issued a response to the Proclamation of Rebellion saying that, while they had always been loyal to the King, Parliament never had legitimate claim to authority over them, because the colonies were not democratically represented.
 Congress argued it was their duty to continue resisting Parliament's violations of the British Constitution, and that—while they continued to hope to avoid the "calamities" of a "civil war"—would retaliate if any supporters in Great Britain were punished for "favouring, aiding, or abetting the cause of American liberty."

 The king's strongly worded proclamation and subsequent preparations for a massive military expedition across the Atlantic decreased attachment to the crown and increased support for the idea of colonial independence, culminating in America's Declaration of Independence on 4 July 1776.